2. THE FUNDAMENTAL DESIRE FOR KNOWLEDGE

 2.8 Feeling Impulse

 However true it may be that we have estranged ourselves from Nature, it is none the less true that we feel we are in her and belong to her.
-It can be only her own life which pulses also in us.
+This feeling impulse can only be the outer working of nature living in us too.

 We must find the way back to her again.
 A simple reflection may point this way out to us.
 We have, it is true, torn ourselves away from Nature, but we must none the less have carried away something of her in our own selves.
 This quality of Nature in us we must seek out, and then we shall discover our connection with her once more.
 Dualism neglects to do this.
 It considers the human mind as a spiritual entity utterly alien to Nature and attempts somehow to hitch it on to Nature.
 No wonder that it cannot find the coupling link.
 We can find Nature outside of us only if we have first learnt to know her within us.
 The Natural within us must be our guide to her.
 This marks out our path of inquiry.
 We shall attempt no speculations concerning the interaction of Mind and Matter.
 We shall rather probe into the depths of our own being, to find there those elements which we saved in our flight from Nature.